KateFanina/beauty-salon/README.md

 **Hairdressing services:**
 We offer modern haircuts and coloring for all types of hair, taking into account the individual wishes of clients.

 **Nail services:**
 Manicure and pedicure, which includes a full range of hand and foot care services, including pedicure, classic manicure, gel polish, nail design, and paraffin therapy for hands.
-There is also a gallery of works
+There is also a gallery of works.

 **Hair removal services:**
  Waxing and sugaring are painless procedures for removing unwanted hair using wax and sugar paste.

 **Cosmetology services:**
 Ultrasonic facial cleaning: Deep cleaning of the facial skin using ultrasound, which promotes cell renewal and improves skin texture.
 Eyelash and eyebrow care: Lamination, tinting and correction of eyebrows, including both wax and mechanical methods.